bicpi/bicpi.github.io/_posts/2013-06-01-moving-to-the-cloud-part-7-enabling-elastic-beanstalk.markdown

 ---
 layout: post
 title: "Moving to the cloud part 7: Enabling Elastic Beanstalk"
 date: 2013-06-01 08:19:56
-categories: cloud aws
+redirect_from: /cloud/aws/2013/06/01/moving-to-the-cloud-part-7-enabling-elastic-beanstalk/
 ---

 Finally, after preparing our application during the